 explanatory comments were added by hand:

-Read these annotated output files for examples and explanations of the workings of PUSH/POP,
+Read these Output files for annotated examples of the workings of PUSH/POP,

 CALL, and INT: